Socketlike/SpotifyModal/README.md

 - The progress bar can be off by 1s - 5s at times when the Discord app lags and the Spotify state updates. **(There is no real fix for this as we cannot trust Spotify's timestamp, it is >= ~350000ms off, consistently)**
-- Updating Discord's language will cause the modal to be removed until you reload the plugin

 ## Miscellaneous